openUC2/UC2-GIT/APPLICATIONS/APP_POL_Brewster_Angle_Experiment/Readme.md

 width="400">
 </p>

-There are several different ways to produce a polarized light.
+There are several ways to produce polarized light.
 Optical processes reflection or refraction can be easily used to achieve that.
 When unpolarized light rays travel through a dielectric or insulating material, reflected and refracted light rays from the flat surface are mostly partially polarized.
 The amount of reflected light is specified by the optical properties of the reflecting surface such as plastic sheets, glass, or highways.
-Incident angle of incoming electromagnetic light wave and refractive indices of media which light travels through them have an important role for polarization degree of the reflected and refracted polarized light beams.
+The incident angle of the incoming electromagnetic light wave and refractive indices of media in which light travels through them have an important role in the polarization degree of the reflected and refracted polarized light beams.

-You can see representation of reflection and transmission of unpolarized light with most of incident angle (𝜃) values below.
+You can see the representation of reflection and transmission of unpolarized light with most of the incident angle (𝜃) values below.

 <p align="center">
 <img src="./IMAGES/polarization by reflection.png"